In Concert:

 To learn more, share your ideas, or contribute your time and talent:

-Speak with any member of the Steering Committee or email us.
+Speak with any member of the Board, or email us.

 montereymeetinghouse@gmail.com